 - 2 medium yellow onions, chopped

 - 1/4 teaspoon crushed red pepper flakes

 - 2/3 cup dry white wine

 - 3 tablespoons Amped-Up Red Pepper Paste

-- 2 tablespoons double-concentrate tomato paste, or three tablespoons regular tomato paste
+- 2 tablespoons double-concentrate tomato paste, or three tablespoons regular store-bought or homemade tomato paste

 - 12 cups 3/4-inch cubes of day-old rustic bread